Provost’s Graduate Research Award

 - Record of academic performance and professional accomplishments, as attested to by the CV, and letters of endorsement.

 Procedure:Reviewers of the applications will consist of faculty members appointed by the Dean of the Graduate College.
 There is no standing committee.
-At least two reviewers will be assigned to each application.
+Approximately three reviewers will be assigned to each application.
 Reviewers evaluate applications using the eligibility and selection criteria.
-(These evaluations will be shared with the applicant to bolster subsequent external funding applications.)
+(These anonymized evaluations will be shared with the applicant to bolster subsequent external funding applications.)
 The reviewers will make recommendations to the Graduate College, which determines the final recipients.

 The student collects and compiles the required documents and submits them to their academic degree program for review.
 The DGS will review the application and submit it to the Graduate College by the submission deadline.
 Incomplete applications, and those exceeding the page limits, will not be considered.
 Students do NOT submit materials directly to the Graduate College.

 Applications must also include all of the following: